UofS-Pulse-Binfo/tripal_germplasm_importer/docs/features.rst

 ---------------------------
 As Chado is the data store for Tripal, germplasm data will be saved in five `chado tables <https://laceysanderson.github.io/chado-docs/index.html>`_: cv, cvterm, stock, stockprop, and stock_relationship in this module.

-  - required control vocabularies (CV) and cvterms will be checked before data loading
+  - required control vocabularies (CVs) and CV terms will be checked before data loading

   - germplasm crosses will be loaded into table stock